 Chief Inspectors manage the polling site, maintain order and supervise election inspectors.
-They are responsible for making sure all Election Day procedures are followed and troubleshoot any major issues that may arise.
+They are responsible for making sure all Election Day procedures are followed and troubleshooting any major issues.
 New applicants must have prior experience working as an Election Inspector.

 - Be a U.S. Citizen

 - Be a resident of the City of Milwaukee